 Brach Eichler Injury Lawyers has been recognized as the best law firm in New Jersey with a tier-1 ranking for personal injury litigation.
 Brach Eichler Injury Lawyers combines experience, expertise, and attention to detail to deliver quality results while excelling at client care during an exceptionally trying time in your life.

 Our record of success includes a $340,000 settlement for a fall-down accident at a construction site in Bergen County and a $150,000 settlement for a construction fall in Bergen County.
+Our firm has a successful track record in obtaining significant claims for clients who have suffered a construction site injury.

 With decades of experience, we are passionate about delivering results in construction accident cases so that our clients recover fully from their losses, including their pain and suffering.
 But we also want to incentivize employers to follow federal and state regulations to ensure the industry is safer for everyone involved.